harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

 Once we get through the introduction to Elm, we start to encounter some odd-looking operators in Elm codes.
 I'm talking about the ones like `>>`, `<<`, `|>`, and `<|`, which modify how functions are composed and applied.
-In this post I will try to explain how and when to use them.
+I will give more details about how and when I use them in the rest of this post, but here's my rule of thumb:

+1. Use `|>` and `<|` to visually describe the flow of data.
+It's their main advantage over nested parantheses, which provide equivalent functionalities.

+2. Use `>>` and `<<` to describe purely function compositions without thinking about the data flow.
+   In practice, I usually define a new function through composition and and use it with `|>` and `<|`.

+3. Use either the pair of `|>` and `>>` or `<|` and `<<` without mixing them.
+The shapes of these operators hold inherent directional meanings, so mixing different directions taxes our cognitive resources.

-## Why Do We Need These?
+## Do We Really Need These Weird Operators?

 We don't.
-I mean, Elm as a language will still work fine even if we removed these operators.
-But these operators let us write codes in a way that more naturally maps to our mental models, mainly by helping us compose smaller functions into a more abstract function or express a function as a series of smaller functions.
+Elm will still work fine even if we removed these operators, because there are other perfectly fine ways to do the same thing.
+After all, they are just syntactic sugars.
+But these operators let us write more understandable code by adding extra visual information about the flow and structure of the code.
 Let's see some examples.

 ## Examples